Sentō: Rebuilding

 At the beginning of the Taishō period (1912–1926), tiles gradually replaced wooden floors and walls in new bathhouses.
-On September 1, 1923 the great Kantō earthquake devastated Tokyo.
+On September 1, 1923, the great Kantō earthquake devastated Tokyo.
 The earthquake and the subsequent fire destroyed most baths in the Tokyo area.
 This accelerated the change from wooden baths to tiled baths, as almost all new bathhouses were now built in the new style using tiled bathing areas.
 At the end of the Taishō period, faucets also became more common, and this type of faucet can still be seen today.
 These faucets were called karan (カラン, after the Dutch word kraan for faucet).
 There were two faucets, one for hot water and one for cold water, and the customer mixed the water in their bucket according to their personal taste.

 Golden era

-During World War II (for Japan 1941–1945), many Japanese cities were damaged.
+During World War II (for Japan, 1941–1945), a number of Japanese cities were damaged.
 Subsequently, most bathhouses were destroyed along with the cities.
 The lack of baths caused the reappearance of communal bathing and temporary baths were constructed with the available material, often lacking a roof.
 Furthermore, as most houses were damaged or destroyed, few people had access to a private bath, resulting in a great increase in customers for the bathhouses.
-New buildings in the post-war period also often lacked baths or showers, leading to a strong increase in the number of public baths.
-In 1965 many baths also added showerheads to the faucets in baths.
+New buildings in the post-war period also often lacked baths or showers, leading to an increase in the number of public baths.
+In 1965, a number of baths also added showerheads to the faucets in baths.
 The number of public baths in Japan peaked around 1970.